EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 - [How To Automate Jenkins Setup with Docker and Jenkins Configuration as Code](https://www.digitalocean.com/community/tutorials/how-to-automate-jenkins-setup-with-docker-and-jenkins-configuration-as-code)
 - [Jenkins JCasC for Beginners](https://medium.com/globant/jenkins-jcasc-for-beginners-819dff6f8bc)

-### Addendum: How To Output And Use A List of your Installed Jenkins Plugins
+### Addendum: How To Output And Use A List of Your Installed Jenkins Plugins

 We are using [Plugin Installation Manager Tool for Jenkins](https://github.com/jenkinsci/plugin-installation-manager-tool/#readme).
 It replaces `install-plugins.sh` from ye olden days.

-We can specify a `--plugin-file /path/to/file` ***and** also `--plugins "space delimited list of plugins"`
+We can specify a `--plugin-file /path/to/file` ***and*** also `--plugins "space delimited list of plugins"`

-The expected formats for plugins in the .txt file, or entered through the --plugins CLI option, are:
+The expected formats for plugins in the `plugins.txt` file, or entered in the `--plugins "space delimited list of plugins"` option, are:

 - `artifact ID:version` (if no version specified, `latest` is used)
 - `artifact ID:url`